emnify/matrix-synapse-auto-deploy/README.md

 This playbook is made to run on Debian 8 Jessie.
 It should also run smoothly on any systemd flavoured OS but I didn't test.
 You're free to test and give me feedback (or PR to add support of your favorite system).

-# Credits :
-This is a fork of Martin Giess on [this original repo](https://github.com/EMnify/matrix-synapse-auto-deploy).